frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>

 **Booking**
 - I only book tattoos through the booking form.
-Please do not email me with tattoo requests.
+Please do not email me with booking requests.
 - New flash and booking form opening goes out by email to my mailing list.
 Only leftover flash + filling cancellation spots goes out on my instagram.
 - [You can join my mailing list at this link](https://eepurl.com/hgUiO9)
 - My tattoo work can be viewed [here](https://instagram.com/sleep.on.frogs)